BVE-Reborn/rend3/examples/README.md

 # Rend3 Examples

+The examples are separate crates, so to run an example run `cargo run --bin <name>`.

 | Name         | Description | Image |
 |:------------:|:------------|-------|
 | cube         | Basic example, best way to get started with the api. | ![](cube/screenshot.jpg) |